Prof. Matthew Blake

 Some archetypal characters in Star Wars and other historical and cultural references relied on familiar icons in modern culture for understanding and representation.
+Like the familiar archetypes, these associations provide the audience familiarity.
 For example:

 While archetypes represent an ideal form, stereotypes apply one possible character trait to an entire group.
 Although, stereotypes may originate with an archetype.

 Since archetypes begin with a singular form, we might say Michael Jordan is the archetype of a great basketball player.
 This archetype assumes certain characteristics present among great basketball players.

 Meanwhile, a stereotype is an overly generalized concept or assigning an archetypal characteristic to an entire class of individuals.

 For example, one might examine a list of the all-time greatest basketball players and conclude that there are more African-Americans than whites in the NBA.
 This would be a correct assumption: During the last 15 years, about 75% of NBA and 60% of college players are black.

 But, the stereotype error is the wider application of the trait or characteristic to an entire group or demographic, which is an erroneous generalization.
 This stereotype -- that all blacks are good basketball players -- erroneously indicates that because most professional & college basketball players are black, most or all black people are exceptional basketball players.
 Thus,